emicklei/gi/docs/DESIGN.md

 - fallthrough cannot be used with a type switch.
 - declTable must be declSlice; the order is important , see TestDeclarationExample
 - clear with a pointer to a var?
-- drop Instance?, use https://stackoverflow.com/questions/57567466/create-a-struct-by-reflection-in-go  this only support Exported fields.
+- drop StructValues?, use https://stackoverflow.com/questions/57567466/create-a-struct-by-reflection-in-go  this only support Exported fields.
 Cannot use it.
 - can each Flowable be a step instead decorated by a step?
 - look like ZeroValue can be dropped
 -  make the stats of gobyexample available as a badge in the project with a link to the lastest build step
 - https://img.shields.io/badge/dynamic/json?url=https://github.com/badges/shields/raw/master/package.json&query=$.name&label=piet
 - binaryexpr can be optimized by inspecting type on build time and cache Go function for the expression evaluation
 - same can be done for unary expr?
-. fmt.Println for Instances needs rework
+. fmt.Println for StructValues needs rework
 - symbolstable and typestable can be merged into one
 - github.com/fatih/structtag replace with some SDK pkg?
 - how to handle returnsType of FuncType? and what if FuncType is using local pkg types?